hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_2/practical_vedanta_and_other_lectures/077_the_open_secret.md

 reinvigorated, and here am I, living, today.
 Thus, whenever darkness comes, assert the reality and everything adverse must vanish.
 For, after all, it is but a dream.
-Mountain-high though the difficulties appear, terrible and gloomy though all things seem, they are but Mâyâ.
+Mountain-high though the difficulties appear, terrible and gloomy though all things seem, they are but Māyā.
 Fear not — it is banished.
 Crush it, and it vanishes.
 Stamp upon it, and it dies.
 Be not afraid.
 Think not how many times you fail.
 Never mind.
 Time is infinite.
 Go forward: assert yourself again and again, and light must